decaporg/decap-cms/website/site/content/docs/widgets.md

 ## DateTime

-The DateTime widget translates a datetime picker to a datetime string.
+The datetime widget translates a datetime picker to a datetime string.
 For saving the date only, use the [Date](#date) widget.

 - Name: `datetime`
 - UI: datetime picker